xigxog/kubefox/docs/getting_started/tutorials/graphql.md

   <figcaption>Figure 5 - The Superheroes HTML Page with fox proxy context</figcaption>
 </figure>

-2. A simpler way to do this though is to make a release.
-First, we can change the fox proxy back to the generic flavor (CTRL-C the fox proxy with context, then restart it as follows):
+2. The second and simpler way to correct this though is to make a release.
+   First, let's change the fox proxy back to the generic flavor (CTRL-C the fox proxy with context, then restart it as follows):

 ```{ .shell .copy }
   fox proxy 8080